pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 reviewed: "2022-02-21"
 ---

-In this guide, we'll convert an empty upstream Drupal 8 site to use Composer to manage deployments and dependencies, then switch from `empty` to the new Integrated Composer `drupal-recommended` upstream while remaining on Drupal 8.
+Use this guide to convert an empty upstream Drupal 8 site to use Composer to manage deployments and dependencies, then switch from `empty` to the new Integrated Composer `drupal-recommended` upstream while remaining on Drupal 8.

 ## Overview

 Drupal 9 sites on Pantheon have [Integrated Composer](/integrated-composer) built-in to manage site dependencies.

-The goals of this conversion include the following:
+By converting an empty upstream Drupal 8 site to a Composer-managed site you will do the following:

-1. Remove dependencies that Composer will manage from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.
+1. Remove dependencies that Composer manages from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.

 1. Switch to the `drupal-recommended` Integrated Composer upstream.